h5bp/html5-boilerplate/docs/about-this-repo.md

 #### GitHub Actions and Other Checks That Run on `main`

-* We run a simle *build status* check.
+* We run a simple *build status* check.
 This is the most basic test you can run and is absolutely vital.
 If you can't build your porject you're in trouble.
 Currently we're testing against Node 14 and 16.
 * We take advantage of our access to *CodeQL analysis* Free for research and